RC slope soaring

 Don't let your glider get too far behind you, but when it is at a point where you feel that you can bring it down to land somewhere close to you, then begin the landing approach.
 Gently turn it back in to wind and use the elevator to get it down onto the ground.

 If the wind is strong, you might have trouble getting the glider down using a normal approach angle.
 In fact, you might even find yourself having to go around several times if you overshoot and the glider catches the wind again too close to the edge of the slope.
 Just keep trying and see each aborted landing as good practice!

 Something you do have to watch for when landing is turbulence, or rotor.
 This is more of a problem on steeper slopes and particularly cliff tops.
-Air coming over the brow of a steep slope will be disrupted at the top, and the airflow can become very rough which makes landing tricky.
+Air coming over the brow of a steep slope will be disrupted as it 'tumbles' over the top, and the airflow can become very rough which makes landing tricky.
 In these cases, just fly further back to land in the area of smoother air.

 From time to time you might be unfortunate and the lift deserts you during your flight.
 All your best efforts cannot get the glider gaining altitude, and you realise with horror that you have to 'land out' at the bottom of the slope.

 It's not much fun, but all you can do is commit to the landing and keep a cool head.
 Pick a spot to land, although to be fair a suitable spot might not be easily visible from where you're standing.

 Judging your glider's height is not at all easy when it's so far below you.
 If it's a sunny day and the sun is in the right place, you might be lucky enough to be able to track your glider's shadow - when the shadow is getting close to the glider, then you know you're getting close to the ground.